Google Tag Manager Malware Detection

 Periodically review your tags

-Never use external scripts (or scripts you don't know what they are doing) on a secure payment pages with sensitive data
+Never use external scripts (or scripts you don't know what they are doing) on a secure payment page with sensitive data